 The truth is that we are having panic attacks because we are sensitive people who are stressed out and overwhelmed and on edge and everything is freaking us out!

-It comforted me a lot, and I found that as soon as I accepted that it was “okay” for me to have any kind of extreme or “odd” reaction to something, it dramatically lessened that reaction and/or the urge to have that reaction.
+I found that as soon as I accepted that it was “okay” for me to have any kind of extreme or “odd” reaction to something, it dramatically lessened that reaction and/or the urge to have that reaction.

 - I am exactly the kind of person that would obsess/over-worry about something.
 And when I am under a great deal of stress and mentally tired, I am exactly the kind of person who would obsess about my obsessing.